zuozhenggh/learning-library/data-management-library/mysql/migration-using-sqldeveloper/intro/intro.md

 ## Introduction

-This workshop provides step-by-step instuctions for MySQL users, to easily migrate MySQL database to Oracle Autonomous Database (either ATP or ADW), using Oracle SQL Developer.
+This workshop provides step-by-step instuctions, to easily migrate MySQL database to Oracle Autonomous Database, using Oracle SQL Developer.
+This is specially designed for MySQL users, who don't have much experience with Oracle Database and Oracle SQL Developer.

 Estimated Workshop Time: 1.5 hours

 ### About this Workshop

-This workshop walks you through the steps to move on-premise MySQL database to OCI Cloud (Oracle Cloud Infrastructure) and in the process, also migrate MySQL database to Oracle Database, using Oracle SQL Developer v 21.2.
-This is specially designed for MySQL users, who don't have much experience with Oracle Database and Oracle SQL Developer.
-There are certain prerequisites (also included labs Prerequisite 1 & 2) that you will need to have in place, before you start working on core migration lab part.
+This workshop walks you through the steps to move on-premise MySQL database to OCI Cloud (Oracle Cloud Infrastructure) and in the process, also migrate MySQL database to Oracle Autonomous Database - ATP (you can equally use with ADW), using Oracle SQL Developer v 21.2.
+The core migration steps are in Lab 1.
+There are certain prerequisites (included as labs Prerequisite 1 & 2).
+You can skip those prerequisites, if you already have that environment in place.
+Do read the Prerequisites section below for more details.
+The last Appendix lab reference is provided for steps to make connection to ADB from SQL Developer.

 ![Oracle SQL Developer icon](images/sqldv.jpg " ")